 Family and medical history: About half of melanoma cases are linked to an inherited genetic trait.
 If a close relative — a parent, brother, sister or child — has had melanoma, you are at a slightly higher risk.
 Also, if you’ve had melanoma or basal or squamous cell skin cancer, you are at higher risk.
 OHSU offers expert genetic counseling and testing to learn about your risk and how to manage it.

-Race/ethnicity: Melanoma is 20 times more common in white people than in black people, and five times more common in white people than Latino people.
+Race/ethnicity: Melanoma is more than 30 times more common in white people than in Black people, and six times more common in non-Hispanic people than Hispanic people.
 If you’re white, your lifetime risk of getting melanoma is about 2.5%.
 White people with fair skin and with red or blond hair or blue or green eyes are at increased risk.

 Gender: Melanoma is more common in men, but that varies by age.
 For those younger than 50, women are at higher risk.
 For those older, men are.